neilamumi/Transcendance/README.md

 * Multiplayer through websockets
 * Multiple language support

-The full set of features can be found [here](https://github.com/42-Student-Teams/ft_transcendence/issues/2).

 ### Setting up the project
 * Clone the repository
 * Create and populate both `.env` and `frontend/.env` files.
 The `BACKEND_IP` should be the domain or the ip of the host.